Sealing Systems: Dock Seals and Dock Shelters

 ✓ Energy savings: This system is so smart that can control the building’s interior temperature, so the cost of energy is reduced, therefore, in time it pays for itself.

 ✓ Safety and productivity: Minimum risk of falling in the loading areas.
-It provides a good correlation between the worker’s productivity and workplace.
+It provides a good correlation between the worker’s productivity and the workplace.

 ✓ Freight protection: Forget about changes in weather and it reduces the entry of small insects as well.